Janonard/advanced-tessellated-machine/README.md

 Then you use these commands to create a build directory and compile the code:

 	cd advanced-tesselated-machine
+	sudo ./install_shared_files.sh
 	mkdir build
 	cd build
 	cmake ..
 	make

+Maybe you want to test whether you binaries are okay or not?
+Use this:

 When you want to install the binaries after building, you use: